JPSteinmann/academic-kickstart/content/home/inprogress.md

 [[item]]
   organization = "Jan-Philip Steinmann" organization_url = ""
-  title = "The Good, the Bad, and the Curvilinear.
-Revisiting the Link between Religion and Delinquency for Christian and Muslim Adolescents in Germany" url = "" certificate_url = "" date_start = "2023-05-08"
+  title = "The good, the bad, and the curvilinear.
+Revisiting the link between religion and delinquency for Christian and Muslim adolescents in Germany" url = "" certificate_url = "" date_start = "2023-05-08"